 I added some Van Dyke Brown Glaze to the appliqué to accentuate all of those curly-cues.
 The red is Honky Tonk Red, also from Dixie Belle Paints.
 It is a vibrant red, but with a little bit of Van Dyke Brown Glaze applied over it, the red softens and takes on a more elegant tone.

 * * *

 Applying glaze is just one of the techniques we teach in our monthly Learn How To Paint Furniture Class at All Things New Again in Leesburg, Virginia.
-Our next class is coming up on Sunday, October 9.
 This is a hands-on class where students practice a dozen techniques then choose their favorite paint colors and technique(s) to create a beautiful rack in class to take home and enjoy.

-Look at how AWESOME the projects turned out from our September class!
+Look at how AWESOME the projects turned out from a recent class!